pzrsa/parsam.io/posts/journey.md

 The story begins in July 2020, London.
 I'd just turned 17 and finished my first out of second year of college (2 years of pre-university) doing a BTEC Level 3 in Information Technology.
 My college was quite rough, I'm pretty sure someone got stabbed there.

 During my summer break my routine was waking up late, hopping on my gaming pc and playing mostly Fortnite non stop till the AM with the boys.
 I was actually pretty good, even went along to make a couple grand from playing tournaments.
-But this was the routine I'd served for the last 3-4 years at that point.
+This had been my routine for the last 3-4 years.
 Gaming was what I lived for.

 But one day all of this started to vanish.
 To this day I genuinely can't pinpoint exactly what caused it, but I know I just got rid of everything cold turkey.
 I cut off ties with the friends I'd played games with, deleted social media, and in the coming weeks sold all my gaming equipment.

 I didn't even care about how much I sold my setup for, I just wanted to get rid of it all.
-I was just sick and tired of myself, and really wanted to make a change.
-I knew that this was the only route that would work.
+I was just sick and tired of myself and really wanted to make a change.
+I knew that this was the only route that would work for me.

 After selling it all, I obviously didn't have a computer at this point, so I bought some random refurbished Dell computer, the type that you'd use in school.